astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 ```

-# Chapter 5: Properties of Spacetime Diagrams
+# Properties of Spacetime Diagrams

 Now that we have the tools of the displacement four vector, the
 spacetime diagram, and the Lorentz transformation, it is worth taking